-WinList is designed to make the common task of creating restrictive gates very fast and very simple, while at the same time offering open-ended Boolean gating expressions that are extremely flexible and powerful.
+WinList is designed to make the common task of creating restrictive gates simple and fast, while at the same time offering open-ended Boolean gating expressions that are flexible and powerful.
 This tutorial will explore the ease of creating restrictive, "cascade" gates, and look at how to use Boolean gate expressions to identify other populations.